Psalm 19:14 - O Lord my Rock

-9. They will insist you get counselling with your Pastor.
+9. They will insist you get counseling with your Pastor.
 In some cases, they will insist that you are demon possessed and will try to cast out of you the demons of homosexuality and rebellion.

 10. In extreme cases they may kick you out of the house or take away your car or your computer or refuse to pay for your college education until you stop being gay.

 11. Their first reaction will be to argue with you and try to convince you that you’re not gay instead of first reading and studying everything they can find about being gay.
 Remember that their response is normal for many parents.

 How You Should Respond To Their Response

 1. Start the coming out process prayed up, living for the Lord and knowing what the Bible says and where you stand with God.

 If you're not living for the Lord and

 if you're feeling rebellious, don’t come out.

 2. Understand that your coming out will cause strong emotions but do not respond with your own strong emotions.